 At its core, grant writing has three steps that I call the 3Rs: research, writing, and review.

-In a previous post, I shared the importance of doing your research before you write a grant.
+previous post, I shared the importance of doing your research before you write a grant.
 Another post offered some tips on how to start your research.

 This post will offer tips on reviewing what you write, before you submit your proposal to a foundation.